boggri/Display_text_stile_tables_v.2.0/README.md

 1) You must to define length of your simbols in txt file (dont forget to include right-side whitespaces)
   a) First number - length; then new line;
   b) Second number - hight; then new line;
-  > Example of .txt file:
+  > Example of .txt file

   > 4
   > 5
   > ...your simbols...